synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Scan Farm Private Registry

-When you enable the Scan Farm feature, you must pull Software Risk Manager Docker images from the Synopsys SIG (Software Integrity Group) private Docker registry (SIG repo) and push them to your private registry.
+When you enable the Scan Farm feature, you must pull Software Risk Manager Docker images from the Black Duck private Docker registry (Black Duck Repo) and push them to your private registry.
 This includes the Docker images for all the features you plan to install, not just Scan Farm-related ones.

 You can use a private registry hosted by a cloud provider (e.g., AWS, GCP, Azure, etc.) or deploy your own (see [registry.md](deploy/registry.md) for details).

 ### Scan Farm Ingress Requirements

 The Scan Farm feature requires you to use an ingress controller, and your ingress controller must support multiple ingress resources referencing the same hostname.
-Synopsys recommends the [NGINX Community](https://kubernetes.github.io/ingress-nginx/) ingress controller.
+Black Duck recommends the [NGINX Community](https://kubernetes.github.io/ingress-nginx/) ingress controller.
 You can find the Installation Guide [here](https://kubernetes.github.io/ingress-nginx/deploy/).

 ### Scan Farm Internet Access Requirements

-SCA scanning depends on an external Black Duck system hosted by Synopsys at `https://codesight.synopsys.com`.
+SCA scanning depends on an external Black Duck system hosted by Black Duck at `https://codesight.blackduck.com` (34.8.121.57).
 SCA scans will fail if this endpoint is inaccessible from your cluster.

-The Scan Service also depends on the Synopsys SIG Repo hosted at sig-repo.synopsys.com.
-The service downloads Scan Farm components at boot time and will not work correctly without a SIG Repo connection.
+The Scan Service also depends on the Black Duck Repo hosted at repo.blackduck.com (34.149.5.115).
+The service downloads Scan Farm components at boot time and will not work correctly without a Black Duck Repo connection.

 ### Scan Farm Default Pod Resources